Workflow Discovery from Dialogues in the Low Data Regime

 \subsection{Text-to-Text Action State Tracking}

-The goal of the AST task is to predict the actions and slot values performed by an agent during a conversation with a customer to resolve a particular customer request.
-This task is similar to the traditional dialogue state tracking (DST) with the difference that agent guidelines constrain the target actions.
-For example, an utterance might suggest that the target action is "verify-order-status", but the gold truth action is "verify-identity" per the agent guideline because an agent needs to verify a customer's identity before providing an order status.
+The goal of the AST task is to predict a \emph{single} action and its slot values given only the previous turns.
+This task is similar to the traditional DST with the difference that agent guidelines constrain the target actions.
+For example, an utterance might suggest that the target action is "validate-purchase", but the agent's proposed gold truth is "verify-identity" per the agent guideline because an agent needs to verify a customer's identity before validating any purchase.